 But circumstances would conspire to keep this side of the guitarist hidden from the wider public eye for the next two and half decades.
 First, Jerebine was now calling himself Jessie Harper, part homage to Hendrix and part Jessie James.
 When the songs gained wider exposure through The Human Instinct they were credited to Jessie Harper, not Doug Jerebine.
 Strange, considering the respect he commanded in New Zealand, where the tapes had already been heard by the music industry in-crowd.
 A master tape sent to Bob Gillett and made into an acetate at Stebbing studios by Harvey Mann was further taped and passed around.

 While he was in England, Greer gathered up more new songs from recently released English releases.
-The title track of Human Instinct’s first NZ album, Burning Up Years (late 1969) is the group-composed flipside of Birmingham group Hard Meat’s only Island Records 7-inch from 1969.
+The title track of Human Instinct’s first NZ album, Burning Up Years (early 1970) is the group-composed flipside of Birmingham group Hard Meat’s only Island Records 7-inch from 1969.
 ‘Maiden Voyage’, credited to Maurice Greer on Burning Up Years, is an Ashton, Gardner and Dyke album track.
-‘When I Think I’ll Go Back Home’ – a Human Instinct single in 1970 credited to Jessie Harper – is actually a version of Neil Young and Crazy Horse’s ‘Everyone Knows This Is Nowhere’.
+‘When I Think I’ll Go Back Home’ – a Human Instinct single in December 1969 credited to Jessie Harper – is actually a version of Neil Young and Crazy Horse’s ‘Everyone Knows This Is Nowhere’.
 That left three Jerebine compositions – ‘Blues News’, ‘Ashes’ and ‘Matches and Fall Down’ – and a mind-bending take on The Kinks’ ‘You Really Got Me’ (the album’s single) to round out Burning Up Years.

 When they arrived home in New Zealand in mid-1969, The Human Instinct brought with them a new modern PA and amps.
 Avoiding pub gigs, the heavy trio secured another residency at Bo Peep, with Larry Waide replacing Barton.

-A second album, Stoned Guitar (June 1970), wasn’t long in coming.
+A second album, Stoned Guitar (late 1970), wasn’t long in coming.
 On it, Billy TK comes into his own, especially on the sonic soundscape of the title track where he explores the limits of his playing and the new technology enhancing it.
 Two of Doug Jerebine’s strongest compositions are album highpoints – the onomatopoeic ‘Jugg a Jug Song’ – and ‘Midnight Sun’ – where TK takes the crunching, riff-driven electric blues of the original and adds a more nuanced feel through distortion, space and dynamics.
 ‘Midnight Sun’ was backed with the non-album track ‘Ideas’ for single release.

 ‘Black Sally’, an Australian hit for Mecca in March 1970 sung by New Zealander Clive Coulson (The Dark Ages) was another perfect single for the times, blending a heavy sound with an infectious hook.
 Backed with an airy take on John Kongos’ ‘Tomorrow’ that had Maurice singing over new bass player Larry Waide’s acoustic guitar, it became one of the group’s signature records.
 That left the extended “live” version of Taste’s ‘Railway and Gun’ recorded at Bo Peep to complete the LP.
 Live in the studio … with added applause, that is.